Speed limits in Singapore

 Generally, the speed limits in Singapore are 50 km/h unless stated otherwise.
-The speed limit is restricted to 40 km/h in School Zones and Silver Zones.
+The speed limit is restricted to 40 km/h in School Zones, and 40 km/h or 30 km/h in Silver Zones.
 Most expressways have speed limits of either 80 km/h or 90 km/h.

-Offenders who are caught speeding will be fined and given demerit points, fine or face prosecution.
+Offenders who are caught speeding will be fined and/or jailed.